 Then we have the Tuft and Needle, a good option for heavier side sleepers.
 When I am lying on my side, I sink into that Adaptive Foam and feel very little pressure on my shoulders and hips.

-So, larger sleepers should focus on the Lucid and the Tuft and Needle.
+So, those who need the best mattress for heavy people should focus on the Lucid and the Tuft and Needle.

 Who Should Choose The AmazonBasics?